Invoke this from an onResponderReject event.

 Similar to the previous case, if a two finger "tap" should trigger a

-zoom, we would check the touches
+zoom, we would check the touches count, and if >= 2, we would return

 true.